Donate

 Filomena, Sub-Unit Commander

-HALO Angola has been the pioneer of female empowerment programmes in demining, growing from three per cent of staff in 2017 to 44 per cent in 2024.
+HALO Angola has been the pioneer of female empowerment programmes in demining, growing from 3 per cent of staff in 2017 to 44 per cent in 2024.
 Filomena joined HALO after watching deminers clear mines from around her village in Benguela.
 She has risen through the organisation to become a Sub-Unit Commander, leading her own teams in the minefield.
 Her role gives her skills, status and a secure income, allowing her to support her two young daughters.

 Stories from Angola